- Who can apply for a UK Fiance Visa?

 There is a requirement that you get married to your partner within six months of arriving in the UK on a Fiance Visa.
 If you are prevented from marrying within this time, you may be able to request a visa extension due to unforeseen circumstances.

-There is a fee of £1,523 for UK fiance visa applications made outside the UK, and £1,033 for applications made within the UK.
+As of February 2023, there is a fee of £1,538 for UK fiance visa applications made outside the UK, and £1,048 for applications made within the UK.
 However, there may be additional costs associated with your application.

 These include costs that may be involved in gathering the evidence needed for your application.
 For example, you may be required to submit official bank statements which may come at an additional cost.

 There have been a number of changes to the application process as a result of the pandemic, and it is recommended to check with the Gov.uk website on a regular basis for any updates relevant to you.

 In terms of Fiance Visas, if your marriage or civil ceremony has been cancelled or delayed as a result of the COVID-19 restrictions, you can either apply for a visa extension or request additional time to stay in the UK (a process called ‘exceptional assurance’).